rafalkac02/adform-exam-1/README.md

 - Test the application with `sbt test` command

-The application reads from kafka topic named `my-topic` To produce messages, do the following in `kafka/bin` directory on `ubuntu`:
+The application reads from kafka topic named `my-topic` To produce messages, do the following in `kafka` directory on `ubuntu`:
 1. run zookeeper
 ```
 bin/zookeeper-server-start.sh config/zookeeper.properties